Hrushi-d/Customized-File-Synchronization-/README.md

 This repository contains a Bash script, `sync.sh`, designed to provide a customized solution for synchronizing the latest files from a source folder on a remote server to a destination folder on another remote server.
 It will only copy files that do not already exist in the destination folder.

+## Customized Synchronization Solution

+This script serves as a customized solution for scenarios where you need to transfer only the latest files between remote servers, but an external package for file synchronization (such as `rsync`) may not be readily available or installed on the target systems.

+While external packages like `rsync` offer more advanced features and flexibility, they may not always be present in all environments, especially in restricted or minimal setups.
+In such cases, this Bash script provides a lightweight and self-contained solution for selectively synchronizing the latest files between remote servers.

 ## Use Cases

 The script can be useful in various scenarios where efficient and customized file synchronization or transfer between remote servers is required.
 Here are some potential use cases: